elleFlorio/gruConfigurationManager/README.md

 # Gru Configuration Manager
-Configuration Manager for clusters configurations of Gru automatic management of Docker containers
+Configuration Manager for clusters configurations of Gru automatic management of Docker containers.
+This is a fork from the original project by [Gexkill](https://github.com/Gexkill)

 For pdf tecnichal documentation [Docs](https://github.com/Gexkill/gruConfigurationManager/blob/master/Documentation/ProgettoFinale_AngeloClaudioRe_758172.pdf)